alessandro-bertero/catcheR/README.md

 Inputs:
 - read 1 fastq (or fastq.gz) containing the barcodes sequencing library (from cellranger mkfastq)
 - read 2 fastq (or fastq.gz) containing the barcodes sequencing library (from cellranger mkfastq)
-- gene expression matrix in csv format (transform the cellranger count matrix to a csv file with XXXXXXX)
+- gene expression matrix in csv format (transform the cellranger count matrix to a csv file with cellranger)
 - a file called rc_barcodes_gene.csv, containing the association between barcodes and shRNAs, comma separated.
 Use the reverse complement of the shRNA barcode.
 E.g.

       CTTCTTTC,CHD7.1